 Table of Contents

-1. What is the GMAT test, and Why’s it so Important?
+1. What is the GMAT test, and why is it so important?

 1.1 What is the GMAT test for?